NazarovN001/business-diagrams/README.md

 1. Specify the purpose of the diagram.
 2. Specify the area of consideration: As-Is or To-Be.
-3. Show the external entities interacting with the system in the rectangles in the diagram.
+3. Show the external entities that interact with the system in the rectangles on the diagram.
 4. Show the processes (stakeholder actions on the data) in ovals.
 5. Show the content of the information flows on the arrows.
-6. Show data stores and the content of information stored in the system in parallel line segments.
+6. Show the data stores and the content of the information stored in the system in parallel line segments.
 7. Follow the rules:
    1. All processes (ovals) must be numbered.
-On a level 0 diagram - in whole numbers;
+On a level 0 diagram — in whole numbers.
-   2. The processes are named: verb+object;
+   2. The processes are named: verb+object.
-   3. Comprehensible names of the domain (not technical names of the system database entities) are used to designate the object;
+   3. Comprehensible domain names (not technical names of system database entities) are used to identify the object.
-   4. Processes do not interact directly with each other, but through data stores;
+   4. Processes do not interact with each other directly, but through data stores.
-   5. Data flows between stores and external entities or between each other through a process (not directly);
+   5. Data flows between stores and external entities or between each other through a process (not directly).
-   6. The diagram does not show the sequence of processes and actions;
+   6. The diagram does not show the sequence of processes and actions.
    7. The diagram must be readable.
 8. Indicate your answers in the turn-in file ex00\_<product prefix>\_dfd.xxx (xxx is an extension).